DragonLi/TypeAsValue/README.md

 This library is a expanded reimplementation of my previous attempt at this problem: [ConstList](https://github.com/KnairdA/ConstList).
 As detailed in the appropriate [blog article](http://blog.kummerlaender.eu/article/a_look_at_compile_time_computation_in_cpp/) the mixed approach between generic lambda expressions, `constexpr` marked functions and template metaprogramming doesn't offer sufficient flexibility which led me to approach compile time computation in a slightly different manner via this new library.
 As one might notice this boils down to using _Scheme_ as a metaphor for C++ template metaprogramming.
 In fact all test cases and examples are documented by representing their logic in _Scheme_.

+Furthermore an overview of this library alongside some background information is available in the form of a blog article on [using _Scheme_ as a metaphor for template metaprogramming](http://blog.kummerlaender.eu/article/using_scheme_as_a_metaphor_for_template_metaprogramming/).

 ## Example

 	// λ (length (filter odd? (list 1 2 3)))